Gustavo-Teleguario/MYStack-It/README.md

-# Stack It!
+# MYStack It!

 ---

 ## 🚀 Overview

-"Stack It!" is an simple **Android game** developed with the **Unity Engine**.
+"MYStack It!" is an simple **Android game** developed with the **Unity Engine**.
 The goal is simple: build the highest possible tower by precisely stacking blocks on top of each other.
 With each successfully placed block, the speed increases, making the game progressively more challenging.

-This project serves as a **practical demonstration** of developing a mobile application using Unity.
-It highlights fundamental concepts such as gameplay implementation, user interface design, and exporting for Android platforms.
+This application offers a straightforward introduction to Unity's core principles, making it ideal for understanding the basics.

 ---